filmaj/medic/README.md

 continuous integration setup for Apache Cordova

+## Requirements

+Only tested on Mac OS 10.7.5.

+- git
+- node + npm
+- Necessary SDKs for the platforms you are building

 ## How This Works

 1. Customize the parameters laid out in the `./config.json` file in this